eleanor-atkinson/react-typescript-user-system/README.md

 # User System React App

-This project is a simple web application built with a React frontend and an Express server on the backend.
+This ongoing project is a simple web application built with a React frontend and an Express server on the backend.
 The purpose of this project is to practice using TypeScript to model user relationships in a React app by implementing essential user features, including user registration, login, and profile management.

 ## Features